charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 Make sure you have installed the [VirtualBox Extension Pack][extpack].
 To check, go to **File | Preferences | Extensions**.

 Make sure [virtualization][virton] is turned on in the bios for your machine.
+Most machines come with the virtualization turned on, but when it is not, you usually have to go into the Bios and muck about in unsettling ways to get the matter sorted.
+See the link in the first sentence of this paragraph to learn how to proceed.
+As I say, you will likely feel a bit uncomfortable, but in the long run it is no big deal to turn it on in those infrequent cases where it is not already enabled.

 I install the VirtualBox Guest Additions on the Pristine Lubuntu VM, but after updating VirtualBox itself, you may need to make sure you have the [guest additions][gadd] set up properly.
+If in doubt, follow the link in the previous sentence and get on top of this subject.
+It's important and not very complex.

 A couple thoughts:

 - Be sure Lubuntu is always up to date
 - Be sure Windows is up to date
-- Be sure VirtualBox is up to date (If not on school machine)
+- Be sure VirtualBox is up to date (If not on a school machine)

 Be sure everything is fresh:

-- Shutdown or reboot Lubuntu regularly and before putting machine to sleep.
+- Shutdown or reboot Lubuntu regularly and before putting your machine to sleep.
-- If things are whacky, reboot Windows.
+- If things are whacky, shutdown Lubuntu and reboot Windows.

 Check disk space and memory on both Windows and Lubuntu.
 On Lubuntu:

     df -h
     free -h

-Make sure you are running the latest version of the [Guest Additions][gadd].
+Again, be sure you are running the latest version of the [Guest Additions][gadd].

 ## Resources